 Subscribe?
 Good to know!

-In addition, if the number of subscribers after three weeks is below the norm; this minor may possibly be withdrawn.
+In addition, if the number of subscribers after 3-4 weeks is below the norm; this minor may possibly be withdrawn.
 So, if you are interested, sign up immediately!

 Note: For HAN students it means that, in case of cancellation of the first choice AFTER the period of decision (this takes about three weeks) they may re-subscribe for the still available minors.

 Even then: Once a minor is full, it is closed!